jane4github/eXCute2.0/README.md

-#eXCute2.0 Digital Player Project for hobby for Windows based Computers
+#eXCute2.0 is MS C# based NET4.0 Multimedia Player Project of my Programming Learning Steps.
+Recently updated.
+Digital Player Project for hobby for Windows based Computers
 #a port to android is planned
 #This is a Player based on Microsoft Codec axWMPLib
 #Its designed to open multiple times